sorens/dotfiles/README.md

 ## fonts

-Run the `os-x/fonts.sh` script to additional download fonts.
+The `fonts/install.sh` script will download additional fonts.
 You will need to install them manually.
-The fonts to be downloaded:
+Some of the fonts to be downloaded:

 - [Source Code Pro @ google](https://fonts.google.com/download?family=Source%20Code%20Pro)
 - [SF Pro @ apple](https://devimages-cdn.apple.com/design/resources/download/SF-Pro.dmg)